google/timesketch/docs/UseSigma.md

 ## Sigma in Timesketch

 Since early 2020 Timesketch has Sigma support implemented.
 Sigma can be used as an analyser.
+The other option is to use Sigma via the API and the API client.

 ### Install rules

 Timesketch deliberately does not provide a set of Sigma rules, as those would add complexity to maintain.
-Instead we recommend to clone https://github.com/Neo23x0/sigma to /data/sigma.
+Instead we recommend to clone [github.com/Neo23x0/sigma](https://github.com/Neo23x0/sigma) to /data/sigma.
 This directory will not be catched by git.

 ```shell
 cd data
 git clone https://github.com/Neo23x0/sigma